yanns/octopress/source/_posts/2015-12-07-review-of-essential-slick.markdown

 I had the pleasure to review the book "[Essential Slick](http://underscore.io/books/essential-slick/)" about [Slick 3](http://slick.typesafe.com/).

 I really appreciated the lecture.
-For anyone starting a project with Slick, I highly recommand this book, in particulary to learn about:
+For anyone starting a project with Slick, I highly recommend this book, in particular to learn about:

 - how to build queries that can be composed and re-used
 - how to structure the code
 - the patterns, anti-patterns and pitfalls to avoid.

-The book goes through a lot of concepts, from simple queries and data-modeling to views, projections, joins and aggregates.
+The book goes over a lot of concepts, from simple queries and data-modeling to views, projections, joins and aggregates.

 Slick 3 has very powerful concepts that could be hard to manage.
 The book tries to teach us how to use them.